Ruth Asawa San Francisco School of the Arts

-The Ruth Asawa San Francisco School of the Arts, is a public alternative high school in San Francisco, California, United States.
+The Ruth Asawa San Francisco School of the Arts, colloquially referred to as SOTA, is a public alternative high school in San Francisco, California, United States.
 It was established in 1982 and is part of the San Francisco Unified School District.
+It is currently located at 555 Portola Drive, San Francisco CA 94131.

 History

-For many years, Ruth Asawa, sculptor and passionate advocate for arts in education, as well as others had campaigned to start a public high school in San Francisco devoted to the arts, with the ultimate goal of such a school to be located in the arts corridor in the heart of San Francisco's Civic Center.
+For many years, Ruth Asawa, sculptor and advocate for arts in education, as well as others, had campaigned to start a public high school in San Francisco devoted to the arts, with the ultimate goal of such a school to be located in the arts corridor in the heart of San Francisco's Civic Center.
+Ruth Asawa was known for her dedication in bringing art education to her community through teaching, and creating art programs that still exist today.
+Her art contributions can be seen as sculptures throughout the city of San Francisco, and in the programs she has created for art education.
+The school she created, School of the Arts (SOTA), was later renamed to Ruth Asawa School of the Arts in her name.

 At its inception in 1982, School of the Arts was created as a part of J. Eugene McAteer High School, on its present site on Portola Drive.
 Ten years later, in 1992, the school - now a full-fledged public school separate from McAteer - was relocated to the former SFUSD Frederick Burke Elementary School at 700 Font Boulevard on the campus of San Francisco State University.
 Due to the dissolution of McAteer High School in 2002, SOTA was offered to return to the more appropriate, fully equipped high school site.
-The school community elected to make this move, with the understanding that the school would eventually be situated in the Civic Center.

-In 2005 a new public high school, the Academy of Arts and Sciences, was started and given space on the McAteer campus.
-Although it shares the campus with the Ruth Asawa School of the Arts, it is a completely separate school.
-Now called The Academy - San Francisco @ McAteer, it admits students through the normal high school admissions process.

 In 2010, School of the Arts was renamed the Ruth Asawa San Francisco School of the Arts in honor of Ruth Asawa.
 In 2011, the school was recognized as a "California Distinguished School" by the California Department of Education as one of the state's most "exemplary and inspiring" public schools, demonstrating significant gains in narrowing the achievement gap among its students.

+In 2005, a new public high school, the Academy of Arts and Sciences was established on the same campus.
+Although it shared the McAteer campus with SOTA, it was a completely separate school that admitted students through the normal high school admissions process.
+In 2025, it was determined that the school would be relocated to Wallenberg High School beginning the 2026-27 school year for further academic growth in its program.

+Arts and academics

+In addition to a standard curriculum block schedule, students attend daily art classes specific to their particular discipline.
+There are eight art departments with ten strands.
+The departments are: